Teriks/pake/docs/source/runningpake.rst

 Any defines that are set this way can be overwritten by defines set on the command line using **-D/--define**

-The dictionary that you pipe in is parsed into a python literal using the built in :py:mod:`ast` module, so you can use complex types such as sets, tuples, dictionaries ect.. as the value for your defines.
+The dictionary that you pipe in is parsed into a python literal using the built in :py:mod:`ast` module, so you can use complex types such as lists, sets, tuples, dictionaries ect.. as the value for your defines.

 Example Pakefile: